TimKrause2/SignalViewLV2/README.md

 ### Prerequisits

+If you need to install a compiler and the `make` command and you are on Ubuntu use the following command.

+    sudo apt install build-essential

 To build the plugin there are packages that are required.
 If you are using Ubuntu you can use the following commands to install the dependencies.